 With a no-code Intelligent Process Automation solution like ours, that back-and-forth goes away.
 Instead, the employees who perform the process use the platform to build automation applications.
 Say an insurance company wants to automate claims processing.
-One or more employees involved in processing claims would use our solution to label maybe 200 of the actual documents involved – adjuster’s notes, photos, estimates, and the like – noting the types of information to extract.
+One or more employees involved in processing claims would use our intelligent automation for insurance solution to label maybe 200 of the actual documents involved – adjuster’s notes, photos, estimates, and the like – noting the types of information to extract.

 No data scientists required